Sinking of RMS Lusitania: Board of Trade investigation

 Lord Mersey, wreck commissioner presiding over the inquiry.

 The formal Board of Trade investigation into the sinking was presided over by Wreck Commissioner Lord Mersey and took place in the Westminster Central Hall from 15 to 18 June 1915 with further sessions at the Westminster Palace Hotel on 1 July and Caxton Hall on 17 July.
 Lord Mersey had a background in commercial rather than maritime law but had presided over a number of important maritime investigations, including that into the loss of Titanic.
-He was assisted by four assessors, Admiral Sir Frederick Inglefield, Lieutenant Commander Hearn and two merchant navy captains, D. Davies and J. Spedding.
-The Attorney General, Sir Edward Carson, represented the Board of Trade, assisted by the Solicitor General, F. E. Smith.
-Butler Aspinall, who had represented the Board of Trade at the Titanic inquiry, was retained to represent Cunard.
+He was assisted by four assessors, as well as Attorney General Sir Edward Carson, Solicitor General F. E. Smith, representing the Board of Trade, and Butler Aspinall, who represented Cunard.
 A total of 36 witnesses were called, Lord Mersey querying why more of the survivors would not be giving evidence.
 Most of the sessions were public but two on 15 and 18 June were held in camera when evidence regarding navigation of the ship was presented.

-Statements were collected from all the crew.
-These were all written out for presentation to the inquiry on standard forms in identical handwriting with similar phrasing.
-Quartermaster Johnston later described that pressure had been placed upon him to be loyal to the company, and that it had been suggested to him it would help the case if two torpedoes had struck the ship, rather than the one which he described.
-Giving evidence to the tribunal he was not asked about torpedoes.
-Other witnesses who claimed that only one torpedo had been involved were refused permission to testify.
-In contrast to his statement at the inquest, Captain Turner stated that two torpedoes had struck the ship, not one.
-In an interview in 1933, Turner reverted to his original statement that there had been only one torpedo.
-Most witnesses said there had been two, but a couple said three, possibly involving a second submarine.
-Clement Edwards, representing the seamen's union, attempted to introduce evidence about which watertight compartments had been involved but was prevented from doing so by Lord Mersey.